Satyagraha: How Ahimsa became a Political Term

 Every new formation of a political landscape also impacts on an intellectual level.
 Subsequently, the past is perceived from a new perspective, and collective memory transforms.
 To better assess Gandhi’s strategy of nonviolent resistance, it is necessary, to outline the political areas of colonial conflict beyond the borders of India.

 However, especially in India one of the great difficulties of the resistance movement was to unite the religious communities, provinces, and Princely States into one federal republic.
 Through British colonization, India had grown into a community of states whose size and diversity are breathtaking.
-With decolonization, India finally became the ‚largest democracy of the world‚.
+With decolonization, India finally became the largest democracy in the world.

 Tagores‘ criticism of nationalism